-If you are a United States person, subject to the foreign currency rules discussed below, payments of interest (including additional amounts, if any) on the bonds generally will be subject to U.S. taxation and will be considered ordinary income on which you will be taxed at the time it is accrued or received, in accordance with the method of accounting that you use for U.S. federal income tax purposes.
-Such income generally will constitute foreign source passive category income for purposes of the U.S. foreign tax credit rules.
-It is expected, and this discussion assumes, that the bonds will be issued with less than a de minimis amount of original issue discount ("OID") for U.S. federal income tax purposes.
-In general, however, if the bonds are issued with OID at or above a de minimis threshold, a United States person will be required to include OID in gross income, as ordinary income, under a "constant-yield method" before the receipt of cash attributable to such income, regardless of the United States person's regular method of accounting for U.S. federal income tax purposes.
-OID generally will be accrued in pessos and translated into U.S. dollars in the same manner as interest income accrued by a United States person that uses the accrual method of accounting for tax purposes (as described below).
+Payments of stated interest (including a dditional amounts, if any, but excluding amounts paid in respect of pre-issuance accrued interest with respect to the 2031 bonds) will be taxable to a United States person as ordinary interest income at the time it accrues or is actually or constructively received, in accordance with the holder's method of accounting for U.S. federal income tax purposes.
+Such income will generally constitute foreign source passive category income for purposes of the U.S. foreign tax credit rules.
+It is expected, and this discussion assumes, that the 2036 bonds will be issued with less than a de minimis amount of original issue discount ("OID") for U.S. federal income tax purposes.
+In general, however, if the 2036 bonds are issued with OID at or above a de minimis threshold, a United States person will be required to include OID in gross income, as ordinary income, under a "constant-yield method" before the receipt of cash attributable to such income, regardless of the United States person's regular method of accounting for U.S. federal income tax purposes.